Shirakumo/glfw/docs/compile.md

 static library version of the Visual C++ runtime library.
 When enabled, the DLL version of the Visual C++ library is used.
 This is enabled by default.

-On CMake 3.15 and later you can set the standard CMake [CMAKE_MSVC_RUNTIME_LIBRARY][] variable instead of this GLFW-specific option.
+It is recommended to set the standard CMake variable [CMAKE_MSVC_RUNTIME_LIBRARY][] instead of this GLFW-specific option.

 [CMAKE_MSVC_RUNTIME_LIBRARY]: https://cmake.org/cmake/help/latest/variable/CMAKE_MSVC_RUNTIME_LIBRARY.html